Shubhamb7/whatsapp-bulk-message-bot/README.md

     The pyqrcode module is a QR code generator that is simple to use and written in pure python. installation : sudo pip install pyqrcode
 ```
-##### Download the Latest Mozilla Gecko Driver from [ https://www.seleniumhq.org/download/ ]
+##### Download Latest Mozilla Gecko Driver [ https://www.seleniumhq.org/download/ ]
       also change the executable path from the code and set it to the directory you have downloaded the geckodriver